-Sleeping pill addiction has also escalated for college and high school students who are looking to get high.
+Sleeping pill addictions have also escalated for college and high school students who are looking to get high.
 Combining these medications with alcohol or other drugs can enhance their effects.
 Among the younger generation still living at home, access to prescription sleeping pills is effortless to obtain.

 What is Rebound Insomnia?

 Rebound insomnia is the resurgence of disrupted sleep once a user discontinues taking sleeping pills.
-This is one of the severe withdrawal side effects from sleeping pills that most habitual users experience.
-Rebound insomnia happens when the user suddenly stops taking their sleeping pills or reduces their dosages.
+This is one of the severe withdrawal side effects of sleeping pills that most habitual users experience.
+It can happen when the user suddenly stops taking their sleeping pills or reduces their dosages.
 Often, this form of insomnia becomes worse than the initial insomnia.
-Rebound insomnia could even cause disturbing and bizarre dreams that can lead to panic attacks and increased anxiety when waking.
+This type of insomnia could even cause disturbing and bizarre dreams that can lead to panic attacks and increased anxiety when waking.

 The Risks of Sleeping Pills